Raknash3/Visual_Servoing_in_Gantry_robot/README.md

 - Create a build folder in the workspace
 - Compile the code in the workspace
 - Run it
-- Caution: emc1.yaml, config.txt,location.txt must be put in the build folder.
+- Caution: emc1.yaml, config.txt,location.txt,camera1.xml must be put in the build folder.